dromologue/ContinuousTransformation/TechnicalWorkshop/Checklist.md

 - [ ] Governance teams can review audit trails and verify their trust in us is well placed.
 - [ ] Virtualisation is extended to data to facilitate testing
 - [ ] Virtualisation is extended to external services to facilitate stubbing in functional testing
+- [ ] Testing envrionments can be built stood up and teared down, within minutes, and are ephemeral. eg. standard test harnesses,

 ### Collaboration
 - [ ] Collaboration includes all of us... sysops, devs, architects, product owners, governance people